 Ready?

-You don’t have to participate in every activity, every celebration, every event that happens at the end of the year.
-It’s not because someone decided that it’s the time to be jolly, blow all your cash on presents and party like there’s no tomorrow that you have to join in.
-It’s your life you get to decide if it makes sense for you.
+You do not have to participate in every activity, every celebration, every event of this holiday season.
+It’s not because someone decided that it’s the time to be jolly, spend our budget on presents and festivities like there’s no tomorrow, entertain people whose company you do not enjoy that you have to oblige.
+It’s your life you get to decide if things makes sense to you.

-If these things are not adding to your life but they are stressing you out, you don’t have to participate.
+If certain things are not adding to your life and overwhelm you, give yourself permission not to participate.

 Some people might take offence but the people who really love you will understand.